COLLECTION ABECASIS / SCIENCE PHOTO LIBRARY COLLECTION ABECASIS / SCIENCE PHOTO LIBRARY

-Gottfried Wilhelm Leibniz (1646-1716), German mathematician.
-Leibniz studied a wide range of subjects, gaining a law doctorate.
-He worked as a lawyer and diplomat, being involved in planning a French invasion of Egypt.
-Meanwhile he discovered calculus (after, but independently of Newton) and combinatorial analysis.
+Gottfried Leibniz (1646-1716).
+German mathematician Gottfried Wilhelm Leibniz.
+Leibniz is best known for developing the infinitesimal calculus independently of Isaac Newton.
+He studied a wide range of subjects, gaining a law doctorate, and worked as a lawyer and diplomat, being involved in planning a French invasion of Egypt.
 Leibniz created a calculating machine which could divide, multiply and find square roots unlike Pascal's simpler adding and subtracting machine.
 He had an atomist philosophy, believing atoms were the basic unit of matter.
-He was elected a Fellow of the Royal Society in 1673.
-This woodcut dates from 1880.

 Model release not required.
 Property release not required.